axelberardino/piretoutpire/README.md

 # Tests

 Everything is unit tested.
-You can launch all the tests that with:
+You can launch all the tests with:
 ```sh
 cargo test
 ```